quarxilon/Generator_Attribution/README.md

 ![Experimental implementation of the proposed framework.
 The primary module (red) is trained for deepfake detection, but also reused as the feature extractor for image source attribution.
 Only the secondary module (green) are trained for (binary one-vs-all) attribution.
 In the case of multiclass attribution, multiple secondary modules are trained independently, each modelling their own image source with their own (sigmoid) outputs, with the final prediction obtained via arg max.](diagrams/proposed_model.png "Proposed model topology diagram.")

 A convolutional neural network based on the gandct-conv model, but with extensive modifications to the architecture informed by the research objective:
-  - The model topology branches out midway into primary and secondary layers.
+  - The model topology branches out midway into primary and secondary modules.
-    - The **primary layers** are trained for deepfake detection only, learning features meant to distinguish all GAN-generated images (regardless of source) from real images.
+    - The **primary module** are trained for deepfake detection only, learning features meant to distinguish all synthetically generated images (regardless of source) from real images.
-    - The **secondary layers** build upon intermediate features extracted from pretrained primary layers, exploiting them to identify whether the features correspond to the intrinsic fingerprints embedded within the outputs of a particular image source.
+    - The **secondary modules** build upon intermediate features extracted from pretrained primary module layers, exploiting them to identify whether the features correspond to the intrinsic fingerprints embedded within the outputs of a particular image source.
-    - Both layers have their own output predictions, but the more reliable primary layers are prioritized in case of contradictory predictions.
+    - Each module has their own output predictions, but the primary module is customarily prioritized in the inevitable event of self-contradictory predictions.
   - The model is designed to approach image source attribution as a **binary classification problem** akin to class-modelling, in which an image can be attributed to either a certain source generator or its complement set of all other source generators.
     - Ideally, the binary attribution approach should also recognize images created by a novel, unknown generator (which may or may not be an unconditional GAN) as belonging in the complement set.
 Current findings imply that this may not be possible when relying entirely on intrinsic fingerprints.
-    - The conventional multiclass attribution approach used by other studies can be approximated using multiple independently trained secondary layers, though expect worse performance with limited data as mutual exclusivity is not assumed.
+    - The conventional multiclass attribution approach used by other studies can be approximated using multilabel outputs from independently trained secondary modules, though expect performance worse than baseline as mutual exclusivity of outputs is not assumed.
   - **Strided convolution** is used instead of average pooling to retain fine-scale information.
   - **Batch normalization** is applied in all layers but the first.
 This is inspired by the PatchGAN discriminator architecture.
   - For pixel input variants of the model, the **class activation mapping** structure using global average pooling (GAP) is implemented towards the output layer.